dominodatalab/domino-research/bridge/README.md

 ## Quickstart

-First, create the AWS resources that Bridge needs to operate:
+First, use `bridge init` to create the AWS resources that Bridge needs to operate.
+Runing this command will create:

-* S3 bucket for model artifacts.
+* An S3 bucket for model artifacts.
-* IAM role for Sagemaker execution, `bridge-sagemaker-execution`, (with Sagemaker Full Access policy).
+* An IAM role for Sagemaker execution, `bridge-sagemaker-execution`, (with Sagemaker Full Access policy).

 This only needs to be run once for a given AWS account and region.
+The snippet below assumes you have an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your environment with sufficient permissions to create S3 bucks and the IAM role.

 ```
 docker run -it \